Spain's Dual-Regulator Crypto Framework — MiCA Transition

 | Advertising Registration | CNMV | Required for crypto ad campaigns targeting 100,000+ Spanish recipients; 10-day advance notice |

-| EU Passport (incoming) | CNMV | EU entities with MiCA licenses from other states can passport into Spain via CNMV notification |
+| EU Passport (incoming) | CNMV | EU entities with MiCA licences from other states can passport into Spain via CNMV notification |

-Spain CASP License — Key Requirements
+Spain CASP Licence — Key Requirements

 Incorporate a Spanish Sociedad Limitada (S.L.) — the most common structure for fintech companies — or prepare an EU passport notification if you already hold a MiCA CASP from another EU state.
 S.L. incorporation in Spain takes 2–4 weeks via notary.
 For an S.L., a minimum share capital of €3,006 is required (lower than MiCA capital requirements).